LawrenceRadburn/FCC-Rock-Paper-Scissors/README.md

 # FCC-Rock-Paper-Scissors
- A follow along project to Review DOM Manipulation in JavaScript
+ A mini follow along project to review DOM Manipulation in JavaScript.

+ ## Scope
+ This mini project reviewed JavaScript only.
+The HTML and CSS were provided.